eNMS-automation/eNMS/docs/source/inventory/pools.md

 ## Overview

-A Pool is a collection of device and/or link objects.
+A Pool is a collection of device objects and/or link objects.
 When defining a Pool, a combination of selection properties are specified that define a match based on inclusion, equality, or regular expression; this match determines which devices and links are included in the Pool.
 If the properties of an object